VNG-Realisatie/nlx/docs/content/further-reading/implementation.md

 3. **SaaS Cloud:** Use NLX as part of a SaaS proposition in the cloud environment of a solution provider.
 4. **K8s Cloud:** Install in a kubernetes native cloud environment (just like the [nlx.io demo](https://demo.nlx.io/)).
 *An alternative approach might be to:*
-5. **Embedded CI/CD:** Embed the NLX codebase as part of your own application codebase and include NLX in the CI/CD of the project your developing.
+5. **Embedded CI/CD:** Embed the NLX codebase as part of your own application codebase and include NLX in the CI/CD of the project you are developing.

 The first four implementation types are illustrated in this model:
 ![NLX implementation view](implementation-957ab.png).